diurnalist/git-bundle-sha/README.md

 This works by sub-shelling out to a Git process, so your node process must be able to access git.
 This also means that it is tied to your project directory at the moment.

+## Questions

+#### Is this submodule-aware?

+Yes.
+If you are using submodules, any file nested under that submodule directory will have a last-modified SHA that corresponds to the commit that last updated the submodule in the parent project.